jadecobra/python_tdd_exercises/source/sleep duration.rst

            wake_time_hour_integer = int(wake_time_hour)
            return wake_time_hour_integer - int(sleep_time.split(':')[0])

   the terminal shows all tests are still passing.
-The refactor we wrote works.
-After doing the same thing for ``sleep_time``, we still have passing tests
+The refactor I wrote works.
+After doing the same thing for ``sleep_time``, I still have passing tests
-* there is a repetition in our function, for each string given we
+* there is a repetition in the function, for each string given we
   * split the string on the delimiter ``:``
   * get the first(0th) value from the split
-  * convert first value from the split to an integer we could abstract that out to a function and call the function for each value
+  * convert first value from the split to an integer
+    I could abstract that out to a function and call the function for each value

     .. code-block:: python